abcgz133/ChiSquare_Binning/README.md

 # Section 7 Areas to be improved in this model
 A.The different methods of deriving features from data can have a significant impact on the results.
 B. There are other better ways to derive features.
-In the modeling processing, features such as the number and frequency of operations within different time slicing are mainly derived from the applicant's information, logging in, and other operations.
-However, on the contrary, such as income, education, those information we believe to have more important impact on the judgement of whether an applicant will be delinquent were not be mentioned.
-So how to increase those important data is very import step to improve the accuracy of the model.
+In the modeling processing, features such as the number and frequency of operations within different time slicing are mainly derived from the credit card user's information, logging in, and other operations.
+However, on the contrary, such as income, education, those information we believe to have more important impact on the judgement of whether an user will be delinquent were not be mentioned.
+So how to increase those user data is very import step to improve the accuracy of the model.
 C. Although there are so many procedures to create the model, the original model had a bug which did not split the data into testing data and training data.
 The following version has fixed this bug.

 # Section 8 How to improve the credit card risk control in business by the result of this model